 The other humans Wake and Kirby encounter in The Grove have distinct, recognizable, and whimsical designs.
 Scrap Heap, who becomes an engineering mentor to Wake, wears a teapot with a lit candle on its lid for a helmet.
 Grey Coat knows more than anybody else about Spritelings and wears a massive patched brown coat (he lost his grey one).
 Crow’s Nest, who runs the shop, is dressed as a plague doctor, suggesting the many centuries he has spent in the Deep Woods, and is fully aware he has a magpie roosting on his hat instead of a crow, thank you very much.

 The themes presented by these storybook images are much more sad than a typical children’s book.
 Both Wake and Kirby have difficult home lives with their parents and guardians.
-Each time I send them to sleep for the night they have dreams about these troubled relationships—memories which are being swallowed by The Never.
+Each time they sleep at one of the Deep Woods’ many campfires, they have dreams about these troubled relationships—memories which are being swallowed by The Never.
 These dreams suggest a complicated dynamic which The Wild at Heart sadly never fully examines: The children either have to remember and deal with their troubled family lives, or else become like Scrap Heap, Grey Coat, or Crow’s Nest, their identities consumed by The Never until they forget even their own names.

 The melancholic story contrasted with the rich, vibrant images recalls Sendak’s Where The Wild Things Are, another story about a boy who runs away into the woods, finds what he was looking for in the form of friendly forest creatures, but comes to regret taking his former life for granted.

 The Wild at Heart is richly imagined and beautifully created, but it never quite fills me with total satisfaction in anything it tries to do.
 The sight of fifty-plus tiny Spritelings following the two player characters is delightful, but the requirements to produce them quickly begins to feel like a chore.
-The puzzles that block my access to other parts of the Deep Woods are interesting, requiring a bit of thought and maybe a tool I haven’t discovered but never leaving me stuck for solutions.
-These are contrasted with the respawning monsters which are never interesting to fight and take longer and longer to defeat the closer to The Never’s prison I reach.
+The puzzles that block access to other parts of the Deep Woods are interesting, requiring a bit of thought and maybe an undiscovered tool but never leaving me stuck for solutions.
+These are contrasted with the respawning monsters which are never interesting to fight and take longer and longer to defeat the closer the heroes come to The Never’s prison.
 The art design is beautiful, but the story never fully capitalizes on its themes of familial relationship and memory loss.
 It works best as a variation on Pikmin infused with indie spirit, more focused on microcosmic puzzles than macrocosmic time management skills.
 It’s a fine and engaging adventure that lacks refinement.